UnmappedStack/break/README.md

     ```bash
     breakpkg new testprojectname
     ```
 - Build the project with `breakpkg build`.
 You can also use `--release` to output a release version of the executable, which will have optimisation.
 This will output the executable to `target/release/[projectname]` or `target/debug/[projectname]`, depending on whether or not you use `--release`.
+There's also an `--install` flag which will tell `break` to copy the built executable to `/usr/bin` once it's finished compiling.
     ```bash
     breakpkg build
     # OR #